 'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

-My name you ask is Wesley Crow, a meticulous detective from London.
+My name you ask is Jack Cauvain, a meticulous chief inspector from London.
 I had worked previously on many infamous cases, such as 'The riddle of the skull murders' in London, and 'The vesper bells of Notre Dame' in Paris, but this case from America was to be the most challenging and difficult case ever to solve.
 It would require extraordinary perception and diligence that few detectives of this occupation had possessed.

-'Detective Wesley Crow, it is a pleasure to meet you at last in person, and to have you here in my home sir',
+'Inspector Jack Cauvain, it is a pleasure to meet you at last in person, and to have you here in my home'.

 'The pleasure is mine, Mr Winsor', I had replied.

-'Naturally, you must be weary, from your long trip abroad detective', he rejoined.
+'Naturally, you must be weary, from your long trip abroad', he remarked.

 'If you must know the truth sir, I am as tired as an ox, and would love to get some needed repose'.

 'Then, let me not entertain you any more, and rest a bit.
 We shall speak afterwards about the case at dinner.
 The guest room has been prepared for you in advance'.

 'I shall be looking forward to that conversation', I told him, as I had smiled out of cordiality and disposition.